 Films were shown on a portion of the wall of "Building Six," which, like the movies themselves, has stories to tell of its own; both past, present, and future.
 Through a public-private partnership lead by the Easton Redevelopment Authority and VM Development Group, the Simon Silk Mill will soon begin a transformation from one of industry, to one of creativity.
 Officials plan spaces at the mill for emerging and sustainable technologies, unique office, retail, and restaurant options, and diverse residential opportunities.

-The intial phase of what will be called "Silk: A Creative Community" is currently undergoing final design and, permitting approvals, is set to begin construction in 2013.
+The initial phase of what will be called "Silk: A Creative Community" is currently undergoing final design and, permitting approvals, is set to begin construction in 2013.
 A new access road will be constructed through the complex and buildings on the site will be rehabilitated to allow for retail and commercial establishments on the first floor and residential opportunities on floors 2, 3, and 4.
 The future of "Silk" includes galleries, studios, a small theatre and a boutique hotel, among many other exciting improvements.

 On Saturday night, however, all the attention was on the films at hand.
 The environment of "Movies at the Mill" was intimate, with many of those in attendance listening to the pre-movie jazz music of Floyd King, while enjoying food and beverages from select local restaurants including Black & Blue, MeGs & MaDs, Pearly Baker’s Ale House, Ocean, Sette Luna Tuscan Trattoria and Sole Mio Italian Grille, as well as The Carmelcorn Shop, Sweet Girlz Bakery and Terra Cafe.